ViktorChampion/arrowprint/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Platform](https://img.shields.io/badge/platform-Windows-lightgrey)

-'''ArrowPrint''' is an esoteric programming language created in 2026.
+**ArrowPrint** is an esoteric programming language created in 2026.
 It is inspired by two-dimensional languages such as [[Befunge]], combining stack-based logic, non-linear execution, and minimalist syntax.
 The language is often described as "Befunge for those who want to write code with style and soul."

-According to the author, every ArrowPrint program is not just an algorithm — it's a '''journey'''.
+According to the author, every ArrowPrint program is not just an algorithm — it's a **journey**.
 Literally: the code is a two-dimensional grid through which an instruction pointer moves, executing commands along the way.
 This creates a "quest-like" feel, where the programmer both designs the map and navigates through it.

 == Philosophy ==

 ArrowPrint was not built for practical tasks.
-It was built for '''the joy of coding'''.
+It was built for **the joy of coding**.
 It doesn't try to replace Python, C++, or any mainstream language.
 Its goal is to give the programmer a sense of exploration — where every new program is a maze, and every mistake is not a bug, but an "unexpected route."

 ''"In ArrowPrint, code is not read top-to-bottom.
 It is read in whatever direction you choose to go."'' — ViktorChampion